EstebanForge/codex-hub/README.md

 TODO

-# To Ignore or not to Ignore (sic)
+# To Ignore or Not to Ignore (sic)

-Will depend of your needs.
-You could share this folder inside your project.
-Or not.
+It will depend on your needs.
+You could share this folder inside your project—or not.

-Anyways, if you need to not include it into your projects git repositories, use a `.gitignore` file or a global `.gitignore`.
+Anyway, if you need to exclude it from your project's Git repositories, use a `.gitignore` file or a global `.gitignore`.

 See the following documentation: [Ignoring files](https://docs.github.com/en/get-started/git-basics/ignoring-files).

-Or how to create a legacy global `.gitignore` file: [Global gitignore](https://stackoverflow.com/a/7335487).
+Or learn how to create a legacy global `.gitignore` file: [Global gitignore](https://stackoverflow.com/a/7335487).

-Ignore example:
+Example:

 ```
 # LLM "AI" Agents